estephanmoana/RepData_PeerAssessment1/PA1_template.md

 ```

-These values do NOT differ from the estimates calculated before data imputation.
-The impact of imputing missing data on the estimates of the total daily number of steps seems to be negligible.
+These values DO differ from the estimates calculated before data imputation.
+The impact of imputing missing data on the estimates of the total daily number of steps is that: 1. it made the mean from imputed data to be greater than the mean with missing data; 2. after data imputation, both the mean and median are identical.

 ## Are there differences in activity patterns between weekdays and weekends?